nagasumanth333/Employee_Referral_Program/README.md

 # Employee_Referral_Program

-his is a Web Application where users can enter the details of the Employee they wish to refer to the company.Users can also check the referrals they have provided during a particular period of time.
+This is a Web Application where users can enter the details of the Employee they wish to refer to the company.Users can also check the referrals they have provided during a particular period of time.
 Here are some of the screenshots of the Application-